1. RESPECTFULLY ASSESS PERFORMANCE

 Drive a growth mindset with our community of surgeons — there is always something new to learn and ways to improve in your craft

 “At 8:00, early decompression of the stomach might have been beneficial.
-Often times, using the EGD, NGT or bougie at this juncture can remove that distension, making the dissection easier.
 You did a great job regardless, but earlier decompression could add some speed and style points.
 At 31:40, excellent work in creating tension and counter-tension to open up the dissection along the greater omentum.
 Although these are very basic and textbook surgical skills, they are often forgotten in laparoscopic and robotic surgery.
 These techniques are important foundations to learning even more efficient methods to have a safe and effective surgery.
 Great reminder for me, as well.
 Job well done.”

 “At 11:00, this was a poor dissection.
 Your dynamic retraction with your left hand can often damage tissue and, personally, I would stick to standard moves.
 Overall, this was very poorly done.”